JDWorkdog/ai-craftsman/CONTRIBUTING.md

 - Proprietary product names
 - Internal terminology

-If examples are needed, use generic placeholders like "Acme Corp", "[Company Name]", or "the product".
+If examples are needed, use generic placeholders like "Workdog Enterprises", "[Company Name]", or "the product".

 ## Ways to Contribute